-This time is very suitable for those who love exploring the culture of ethnic people because Sapa is home to the Kinh, H'Mong, Red Dao, Tay, Giay, and Xa Pho communities, and spring is when many colorful festivals are held.
+Traveling to Sapa in spring, tourists will have a chance to explore the culture of ethnic people.
+Sapa is home to the Kinh, H'Mong, Red Dao, Tay, Giay, and Xa Pho communities, and spring is when many colorful festivals are held.

 Moreover, in spring, especially in February, Sapa is abundant of cherry blossoms, plum blossoms, and thousands of other flowers throughout the hills, valleys, mountainsides, or roads on the town.

 Sapa weather at this time is exceptionally cooling and pleasant.
 April to early May is considered to be the watering season when terraced fields sparkle like mirrors amid nature and heaven, creating a beautiful and poetic beauty.